douglasdotv/cinema-room-rest-service/README.md

 }
 ```

+### What I used

+- Java 17
+- Spring Boot 2.5.6
+- Lombok

+### What I learned

+While doing this project, I learned how to handle HTTP requests in controllers and respond with JSON objects and proper status codes.

+### How to run

+1. Open a terminal and clone this repository: _git clone https://github.com/douglasdotv/cinema-room-rest-service.git_
+2. Navigate to the project's root folder: _cd cinema-room-rest-service_
+3. Build the project: _./gradlew build_
+4. Run the application: _./gradlew bootRun_
+5. Access the available endpoints using a client (like Postman or Insomnia, for example)

 ### Additional notes

 - The cinema room has 9 rows and 9 columns, with a total of 81 seats.